China finishes new hospital for virus patients as toll grows | The Japan Times

-BEIJING – China sent medical workers and equipment Monday to its just-completed 1,000-bed hospital for treating victims of a new virus that has caused 362 deaths and more than 17,300 infections at home and abroad.
+BEIJING – China sent medical workers and equipment Monday to its just-completed 1,000-bed hospital for treating victims of a new virus that has caused 362 deaths and more than 17,300 infections at home and abroad, with the first patients arriving the same day.

 Reopening of schools was also delayed to keep the virus from spreading further in hardest-hit central Hubei province, where the specialized hospital in the provincial capital Wuhan was completed in just 10 days.
 A second hospital with 1,500 beds is under construction.
 Restrictions were tightened still further in one city by allowing only one family member to venture out to buy supplies every other day.